Last Updated: 27th July, 2018

 Ballycotton has pure air, clean seawater, incomparably beautiful views and the tranquillity of being at the end-of-the-line.
 Accommodation varies from four star hotels to superb guesthouses, Bed & Breakfasts and self catering apartments.
 What does one do in Ballycotton?
 Indeed, one may just want to stand and gaze, or to laze around soaking up the sea's powerful energy.

-You could sit in a pub and hear the lore of the Lighthouse and the Lifeboat, or swim in Paradise.
+You could sit in a pub and hear the lore of Ballycotton Lighthouse and the wonderful work of the local Ballycotton Lifeboat crew, or enjoy a swim off Ballycotton Pier.
 There's also the cliff walk to Ballytrasna, risking the intoxication on this rugged goat track by the heady mix of furze-perfumed sea-wind and lark song.
 Larks apart, some 300 species of birds visit the place, making Ballycotton one of Europe's most famous bird-watching sites.
-Should you visit in March, you will find this tiny village hosting the Ballycotton 10 mile Road Race, which, except for marathons, is the largest race in these islands.

 Deep Sea angling - remembering that it gave birth to that sport in Ireland, Ballycotton is proud to facilitate it.
 From a non-tidal harbour productive angling marks can be reached in 20-40 minutes.
 Time to eat?
 The excellence and the variety of cuisine offered locally will probably surprise and certainly please you.
 As we say Au Revoir may we remind you that many visitors have been known to leave their hearts behind them here.

 2 miles East of Ballycotton is Garryvoe with its beautiful unspoilt sandy beaches.
 Further along is Knockadoon.
 The visitor is spoilt for choice with major visitors attraction such as Cobh Heritage Centre, based in the disused portions of the railway station at Cobh.
 This highly imaginative visitor attraction tells the story of emigration from Cobh in the period of the famine in 1845 up to the era of the great Liners in the 1950s.
-Jameson Heritage Centre in Midleton Co.
+Jameson Heritage Centre Midleton Co.
 Cork which tells the story of the manufacture of whiskey, and Fota Wildlife Park.
 For the golfer there is a choice of 10 golf courses within 10 miles of Ballycotton.
+In past years this tiny village had hosted the very popular Ballycotton 10 mile Road Race.
+Now there is the local Ballintotis 4 Mile Road Race.